 Since 1880, when the Sisters of St Joseph under the leadership and guidance of St Mary MacKillop established St James School, it has built a long and proud tradition of providing a Catholic education to the people of Jamestown and the surrounding district.
 The school motto “Live by Truth and With Love” is drawn from St Paul’s letter to the Ephesians, reminding us that we are called to work together to grow into the body of Christ.
 This sense of working together and partnership is a feature of our community and has built a strong school culture enriched by the charism of St Mary MacKillop and the Sisters of St Joseph.This charism drives the heart of our school community and we teach our children the values portrayed in her life.

 We maintain a strong link with the Sisters of St Joseph.
-Sr Kerry Keenan rsj who is based at Clare visits us regularly, runs YCS gatherings for secondary students and provides pastoral and spiritual support to the wider community.
+Sr Kerry Keenan rsj who is based at Clare visits us regularly, runs YCS gatherings for year 6 and secondary students and provides pastoral and spiritual support to the wider community.
 The Feast Days of our patron saints are celebrated each year: St Mary Mackillop (8th August), St Joseph (19th March) and St James the Apostle (25th July).